 The 2022 List Issue, Part 2: 10 steps for DC plan sponsors to consider this year

-Editor's note: This is part 2 in a five-part series on 2022 investment insights.
+Editor's note: This is part 2 in a four-part series on 2022 investment insights.
 Part 1 can be viewed here.

 Defined contribution (DC) plans in the U.S. are facing unprecedented challenges.
 According to an article from Groom Law Group, 2020 was a record-setting year for litigation under the Employee Retirement Income Security Act of 1974 (ERISA), with more than 200 new class actions filed, which is an 80% increase over 2019 and more than double the number filed in 2018.
 Although the activity in 2021 was off slightly from the pace set in 2020, there continues to be many suits filed for issues such as excessive fees, cybersecurity and imprudent investments.

 All of this is occurring at a time in which plan sponsors are coming to the realisation that they must adapt their governance practices to meet the challenge of preparing their participants for retirement.
 The consequence of inaction is delayed retirement for many, which has a measurable financial impact as a direct result of workforce management complications.
 Amid this backdrop, many committees are asking what steps they can take in this difficult environment to put plan participants on a path to creating a fully funded retirement income stream.

 This blog post reviews key strategies to navigating the onerous legal and regulatory issues faced by plan fiduciaries today, which will understandably take precedent over any other plan consideration.
 The post also examines tactics to better fund future liabilities - including increasing savings and creating more efficient investment strategies for both active participants and retirees - with an overall objective of increasing the likelihood that employees will have successful retirement outcomes.